- Conducting an investigation & researching the problem

 A grievance can also be filed over violations of the union recognition clause.
 This clause is usually in the beginning of the contract and means that the employer acknowledges that the union represents workers for the purpose of bargaining over wages, hours of work and other conditions of employment.
 If a supervisor picks on or harasses a worker, this clause can be used because the harassment could be considered a change in working conditions.

 The investigation by the steward may result in a list of information that the steward feels he/she will need from the employer in order to understand what happened and to decide whether a grievance really exists.
-The steward should ask for this information during the first step/oral discussion if the problem doesn't get settled.
-If the information isn't produced relatively quickly, then the Union should put the request in writing.
-Next month's UE Steward will go into information requests in detail.
+The steward should ask for this information during the first step/oral discussion if the problem doesn’t get settled.
+If the information isn’t produced relatively quickly, then the Union should put the request in writing.
+The UE Steward on Information Requests covers information requests in detail.

 The steward should also discuss the issue with the Chief Steward or other union officer to find out if there are any past practices concerning this issue or whether similar grievances have been filed in the past.